DCMLab/music-generation-challenge-2021/README.md

 Pieces are first generated in either C major or A minor and then transposed to D major and A minor.

 ## Usage
+**Dependencies**
+- numpy: for numerical computation.
+- music21: for building musicxml and midi files from custom melody representation.

+**Reproducing the generated pieces**

 To generate all the 1000 Slängpolska pieces in both `.xml` and `.mid` format, run `code/tree_model/run.py`, which put the generated pieces to the two folders: `code/tree_model/generated_midi` and `code/tree_model/generated_xml`.
 The generation process should take less than 5 mins.